Backups and Restores¶

 Self Service Restores¶

-We make snapshots of the /users file system for fourteen days.
+We make snapshots of the /users file system for fourteen days (currently at 11:30pm).
 You can restore files you have deleted recently by changing directory to the appropriate location and then copying the file or files back to your home directory (or anywhere else you desire).

 At any one time there are fourteen subdirectories in the path /users/.zfs/snapshot